-Ms. Saraiva is a partner with the credentials of handling hundreds of complex cases to successful completion and obtaining multiple seven-figure results for her clients.
-She began her legal career working full time at this firm as a law clerk during the day, while attending McGeorge School of Law's evening program.
+Ms. Saraiva has handled hundreds of complex cases to successful completion and obtained multiple seven-figure results for her clients.
+She began her legal career working full-time at Dreyer Babich Buccola Wood Campora as a law clerk during the day while attending McGeorge School of Law's evening program.
 In 2004, Ms. Saraiva graduated from McGeorge School of Law, ranking number two in her class and earning Order of the Coif membership, awarded to only the top 10 percent of students at recognized law schools.
 She was one of only two candidates selected as a 2004 Judicial Extern to a United States Federal District Court judge.

 Ms. Saraiva has devoted her legal career to exclusively representing injured victims.
 Her mission is to work on behalf of the most vulnerable members of our society who often have no one to champion them.
-In 2010, Ms. Saraiva was nominated for Attorney of the Year through CAOC (Consumer Attorneys of California) for her work in the Linville v.
-PSI, Inc. case (with Mr. Buccola) where she represented the heirs of a dependent adult patient (under the California Elder Abuse & Dependent Adult Laws) that died days after her admission into a Sacramento acute-care hospital due to use of an unsafe restraint.
-As a condition to settlement, the hospital had to change their policies and training practices in several key areas of patient neglect uncovered during the case.
+In 2010, Ms. Saraiva was nominated for Attorney of the Year by CAOC (Consumer Attorneys of California) for her work in the Linville v.
+PSI, Inc. case where, with Mr. Buccola, she represented the heirs of a dependent adult patient (under the California Elder Abuse & Dependent Adult Laws) who died days after her admission into a Sacramento acute-care hospital due to use of an unsafe restraint.
+As a condition to settlement, the hospital had to change its policies and training practices in several key areas of patient neglect uncovered during the case.
 In 2011, Ms. Saraiva earned a second Attorney of the Year nomination and a Woman Trial Lawyer of the Year nomination for her work in the trial of Parken v.
 Smart-Vasquez, where she obtained a $3.6 million verdict (with Mr. Greenblatt) in a rear-end collision case.

 In 2018, Ms. Saraiva co-tried a case against Comcast on behalf of a young man who was struck by a Comcast van while riding his motorcycle.
 The case went to trial after the last offer from the defense of $300,000 was rejected.
-At trial, Comcast emphasized the fact that no low back complaints were documented in the ambulance and hospital records on the day of the accident, although Comcast conceded that plaintiff's low back was injured in the accident - just not to the extent claimed by plaintiff.
-Additionally, the defense surgeon pointed to prior automobile accidents in 2007 and 2008 as causally related to the degeneration seen on Plaintiff's MRIs.
-The defense doctor also opined that plaintiff's congenitally narrow spinal canal - a condition that ran in plaintiff's family - was also a contributory factor unrelated to the accident.
-After an eight day trial, the jury returned a verdict of $1.069 Million.
-With an expired CCP 998 Offer, Comcast was forced to pay an additional $328,000 in interest and recoverable costs, bringing the total recovery to over $1.39 Million.
+At trial, the issue of the plaintiff’s lower back injuries was in question.
+Comcast emphasized the fact that no low back complaints were documented in the ambulance and hospital records on the day of the accident, although Comcast conceded the accident did cause some lower back injury, albeit less than the plaintiff claimed.
+Additionally, the defense surgeon pointed to prior automobile accidents in 2007 and 2008 as causally related to the degeneration seen on the plaintiff's MRIs.
+The defense doctor opined that the plaintiff's congenitally narrow spinal canal—a condition that ran in the plaintiff's family—was also a contributory factor unrelated to the accident.
+After an eight-day trial, the jury returned a verdict of $1.069 million.
+With an expired CCP 998 Offer, Comcast was forced to pay an additional $328,000 in interest and recoverable costs, bringing the total recovery to over $1.39 million.

 *AV®, AV Preeminent®, Martindale-Hubbell Distinguished and Martindale-Hubbell Notable are certification marks used under license in accordance with the Martindale-Hubbell certification procedures, standards and policies.
 Martindale-Hubbell® is the facilitator of a peer-review rating process.
 Ratings reflect the anonymous opinions of members of the bar and the judiciary.
 Martindale-Hubbell® Peer Review Ratings™ fall into two categories - legal ability and general ethical standards.